-According to the Act and Regulations, elections to the Board must take place every three years, so this will happen in early 2023.
-Our Chairperson, Nova Lee Hill, will not be eligible for re-election in the coming year, as she has served the maximum of three consecutive terms (9-consecutive years).
-John Anderson has also expressed that he will not be seeking re-election this time.
-The Government Appointee vacancy should also be filled in 2023.
+According to the Act and Regulations, elections to the Board must take place every three years, so an election was held early in 2023.
+Our previous Chairperson, Nova Lee Hill, was not eligible for re-election, as she had served the maximum of three consecutive terms (9-consecutive years).
+John Anderson also expressed that he would not be seeking re-election.
+The Board acknowledges their contributions to the activities of the Board.
+The election resulted in a new chairperson-Shane Mouland, as well as fellow industry members, Connie White, Donald Green and Brent Abbott.
+A vacancy in the Government Appointee category was filled by Sarah Pinsent, who serves with other appointees Terry Hutchings and Lydia Dutton.